digiltd/oh-rtd-test/DSMR-binding.md

 `seValue`|Last hour delivery|v4.0 and up|kWh
 `seSwitchPosition`|Switch position|v4.0 and up

+<sup>1</sup> This item isn't part of any specification however, the ITRON ACE4000 GTMM Mk3 does use this value.
 <sup>2</sup> Gas values for DSMR v3.0 are available in a list of max.
 10 entries.
 The binding assumes the first value is the most recent (and thus available in `gValue`)
 <h3>Examples</h3>
 ```